nzaman7878/javascript-interview-exercises/README.md

 16 - Use map() to double all the elements in an array .

-- Find the largest element in an array using the reduce() method
+17 - Find the largest element in an array using the reduce() method

+18 - Remove all occurances of a specific elment from an array.